 Following Tom junior’s untimely death his son, also named Tom, took some interest in the business, joining in 1932.
 The new manager of the funeral business was old Tom Neville’s nephew, Ernest Wood.
 His father William had worked for the firm, his brother Bert, was employed as a carpenter and joiner, and his elder son, Stuart, joined the firm in 1938, later followed by Stuart’s brother, Hugh, both of who would also work for the funeral service.

 In 1953, in anticipation of the redevelopment of Luton Town Centre, the shareholders purchased Common Farm, in Leagrave on the outskirts of the town.
-Equally significant for the future of the business was the entry of the fourth generation of the family to the business.
-Michael Henman began work in 1950 at the age of 16 and Peter in 1953 at the age of 15.
+The funeral service part of the business was the first to relocate from central Luton to Leagrave in 1967.

 1n 1976 Neville’s purchased the building and undertaking firm of George Squires and Sons of Shefford.